 Instructions

-• Preheat the oven to 350°F. Lightly grease an 8×8″ baking pan with baking spray and line with parchment paper, allowing excess parchment to hang over the sides.
+• Preheat your oven to 350°F. Lightly grease an 8×8″ square baking tin with baking spray and line with parchment paper, allowing excess parchment to hang over the sides.

-• In a large bowl whisk together the melted butter, sugar, brown sugar, egg, egg yolk, vanilla extract, and almond extract.
+• In a large bowl whisk together melted butter, sugar, brown sugar, egg, egg yolk, vanilla extract, and almond extract, if using.

-• In separate bowl, combine the almond flour, flour, baking soda, and kosher salt.
+• In separate bowl, combine almond flour, flour, baking soda, and kosher salt.
 Add the flour mixture to the butter mixture and fold gently to combine.
-Fold in the chopped pecans.
+Fold in chopped pecans.

-• Press the remaining dough into the prepared pan and bake for 15 to 18 minutes, until puffy and lightly golden.
+• Press the remaining dough into the prepared tin and bake for 15-18 minutes, until puffy & lightly golden brown.
 Remove from the oven and allow to cool for 15 minutes.

 • Remove the reserved dough from the refrigerator and crumble evenly over the jam layer.
-Bake for an additional 20 to 25 minutes, until the topping is golden brown.
-Place on a wire rack to cool completely before removing and cutting into bars.
+Bake for an additional 25-30 minutes, until the topping is golden brown.
+Place on a wire rack to cool completely before removing and cutting into squares.

 Notes